popelev/my-audit-hashex-task2/README.md

 #### C1-01.
 Withraw all deposited tokens by owner (Critical)

 **Description:**
-Owner can set `rewardToken` equels to `depositToken` by `setRewardToken` function and withdraw all deposited tokens from `FindProblem` contract.
+Owner can set `rewardToken` equels to `depositToken` by `setRewardToken` function and withdraw all deposited tokens from `FindProblem` contract with `withdrawUnclaimedRewards` function.

 ```solidity
 function setRewardToken(address _rewardToken) external onlyOwner {